Bruce Montague: Life and career

 Montague played Mr. Brownlow in Oliver! directed by Sam Mendes at the London Palladium for 3 years.
 He played in Phantom of the Opera directed by Hal Prince at Her Majesty's Theatre for 2 years.
 He starred as Abner Dillon in a UK tour of 42nd Street.
 He would later reprise his role in the 2017 West End revival.
 He guest-starred in "Wild Justice", a 2013 episode of New Tricks.
 In that episode was Nicholas Lyndhurst, one of his fellow cast members from Butterflies.

 In 2015, he starred in Casa Valentina by Harvey Fierstein.
 In October 2019, he appeared in an episode of Doctors alongside former Butterflies co-star Wendy Craig.

 Personal life

 Montague lived in Hove with his wife, actress and novelist, Barbara Latham.
 They were married from 1962 until her death in April 2022, and had three children.

+Between 1969 and 1971, he and his wife spent time in New Zealand and Australia, where he costarred in a couple of short-lived local productions and did voice acting for animated children's films of classic tales.

 Montague died from cancer on 16 August 2022, at the age of 83.